How Can Cloud Computing and Blockchain Reduce the Bullwhip Effect in Supply Chain?

-In 2018, named “visibility” as their biggest organizational obstacle.
+In 2018, 21% of supply chain managers named “visibility” as their biggest organizational obstacle.
 The number may not seem significant.
 But just a year before that, only 12% mentioned visibility among the top challenges.
-This should come as no surprise considering that an average company now needs to of data across the supply chain.
+This should come as no surprise considering that an average company now needs to pass 52 pieces of data across the supply chain.
 And traditional ERP or SCM (Supply Chain Management) systems can no longer cope with managing so much information.

 As a result of limited data processing capabilities and lack of collaboration within a supply chain, a major issue emerges – the bullwhip effect.